platformio/platformio-core/docs/projectconf.rst

 .. seealso::
     Please make sure to read :ref:`unit_testing` guide first.

 Ignore tests where the name matches specified patterns.
-More than one pattern is allowed (multi-lines).
+Multiple names are allowed.
+Please separate them using comma ``,`` symbol.
 Also, you can ignore some tests using :option:`platformio test --ignore` command.

 .. list-table::
     :header-rows:  1